VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 Given Java memory model, ecosystem, and use cases,
 I must say that Sun's engineers did a good job!

-Generics in C# (.Net) as well as language itself is the youngest.
+Generics in C# (.Net), as well as language itself, is the youngest.
-To be successful in a sphere where problem is already solved, your need so solve it much better then your competitors.
+To be successful in a sphere where the problem is already solved, your need to solve it much better than your competitors.
-Direct competitor for C# is Java.
+A direct competitor for C# is Java.
 C# creators did their best to make their language amazing.
-There are also a different reasons which affected generics design: different from Java memory model and libraries ecosystem.
+There are also different reasons which affected generics design: different from Java memory model and libraries ecosystem.

-As you can see all implementations are reasonable, they provide to developer ability to write generic and do it well.
+As you can see all implementations are reasonable, they provide to a developer the ability to write generic and do it well.
 But because of different preconditions, history, ideology, *good* means different for every language.

-Hope you enjoyed the reading and found something useful for you.
+I hope you enjoyed the reading and found something useful for you.
-Don't hesitate to ask questions in comments, or reach me in twitter.
+Don't hesitate to ask questions in comments or reach me on twitter.
-I will appreciate your feedback, it means much for me.
+I will appreciate your feedback it means much for me.